This is the multi-page printable view of this section. Click here to print.

 8. Optionally enter a file prefix.

-9. Enter a file suffix, e.g.: .csv.
+9. Enter a file suffix that matches your incoming data, for example .csv, .parquet, or .json.
 You can find the full list of supported file formats in the Features section.

 10. Under Recursive invocation, select the check box to acknowledge that using the same Amazon S3 bucket for input and output is not recommended.